apetros/sps-cut/content/courses/een320/screencasts.md

 weight: 3
 ---

-This section will host the screencasts used for the course during the university shutdown.
+This section will host some of the screencasts of the course during the university shutdown **in case the Microsoft Teams is down**.

-## Monday, 16 March 2020

-<iframe width="640" height="360" src="https://web.microsoftstream.com/video/537421a6-9db6-47d2-9095-5711e1d5c6d8?autoplay=false&amp;showinfo=true" allowfullscreen style="border:none;"></iframe>